-A former bank in the heart of Silver Lake, now sportin lots of wood accents and eclectic nature-loving wall art, serves as a backdrop for chicsters dining on rustic Italian and Californian fare and sipping craft cocktails.
-Sit one of two bars, a small patio out front, or communal tables inside for fresh crudos and salads; wood-fired pizzas; handmade pastas with rich braises, seafood and vegetables; and soulful desserts.
+Formerly a bank in the heart of Silver Lake, this eatery now sports lots of wood accents and eclectic nature-loving wall art as a backdrop for chicsters, rustic Italian and Californian fare and craft cocktails.
+Sit at one of two bars, a small patio out front or communal tables inside for crudos and salads, wood-fired pizzas, handmade pastas and soulful desserts.

-This comfortably chic spot offers an all-day menu, well-curated wines and beers, and a true neighborhood vibe for Redondo Beach locals.
-The menu from chef Tin Vuong (Little Sister, Abigaile) is a melting pot of flavors from around the globe, including shakshouka, mojo pork huevos rancheros and loco moco for breakfast; and Sichuan beef with mushroom XO sauce, Cubano sandwiches and soupless ramen for lunch and dinner.
+This comfortably chic spot offers an all-day menu and well-curated wines and beers, plus a true neighborhood vibe for Redondo Beach locals.
+The menu from chef Tin Vuong (Little Sister, Abigaile) is a melting pot of international flavors, including shakshouka, mojo pork huevos rancheros and loco moco for breakfast; the lunch and dinner menu might include Sichuan beef, Cubano sandwiches and soupless ramen.

 "It's easy eating green" thanks to this "virtuous, semi–fast food" chainlet – a "smart concept" – turning out "mix-and-match" salads, sandwiches and platters crafted from "exceptionally fresh" "high-quality" organic ingredients; "long lines are the norm, but they move fast", while the spare settings are augmented by "pleasant outdoor seating" at all locales.

-Taking over the former Daily Grill spot in Studio City, this strip-mall newcomer is awash in crisp whites and nautical blues, with oars, fish-scale tiles and a peaked ceiling adding a breezy vibe to the place.
-As the decor suggests, seafood is the the theme here, everything from oysters on the half shell and lobster rolls to sushi, plus wine and sake selections that span the globe, and locally made craft beers.
+This Studio City strip-mall seafood spot is awash in crisp whites and nautical blues, with oars, fish-scale tiles and a vaulted ceiling adding a breezy vibe.
+The fish options range from oysters on the half shell and lobster rolls to sushi, served with local craft beers and global wine and sake selections.

 Chef Nick Erven (Saint Martha) takes a new tack with his modern American cuisine at this casual Santa Monica cafe and restaurant.
 A painting of Mick Jagger and Gandhi kissing adds character to the dining room serving plant-based fare, from vegan Tuscan bean soup to beer-battered tofu sandwiches, plus organic and biodynamic wines by the glass or bottle.

-Set among the hustle and bustle of Hollywood, locals and tourists alike fill this small, charming spot for morning pastries and coffee, lunchtime staples and decadent desserts.
-The cases are lined with everything from croissants and cakes to tarts, fruit danishes, cookies, cannoli, truffles and more decadent sweets; on the savory side, there are sandwiches and salads, plus empanadas and charcuterie.
+Set among the Hollywood hustle and bustle, this petite, charming spot draws locals and tourists alike for morning pastries and coffee, lunchtime staples and decadent desserts.
+The cases are lined with croissants and cakes to tarts, fruit danishes, cookies, cannoli, truffles and more sweets; on the savory side, there are sandwiches and salads, plus empanadas and charcuterie.

 Anchoring a corner in the heart of Koreatown, this chic little restaurant is neither Korean nor distinctly American; instead, the menu features contemporary dishes that take inspiration from around the globe, plus a robust cocktail program.
 The stylish, comfortable space is filled with slate grays, dark woods and personal touches like books and knickknacks on shelves, plants and even taxidermy.